Bhup-GitHUB/WEB3_wallet/readme.md

 - Always use secure methods to generate and store mnemonic phrases and private keys.
 - Consider implementing additional security features like encryption and secure key storage.

+## Future Plans

+We are continuously working to improve and expand the functionality of this Solana Web Wallet Generator.
+Here are some features we plan to implement in the near future:

+1. Balance Checker: We will add a feature to check the balance of generated wallet addresses.
+This will allow users to easily view the SOL balance of each derived address without leaving the application.

+2. Transaction History: We plan to implement a transaction history feature.
+This will enable users to view past transactions for each generated wallet address, providing a comprehensive overview of the wallet's activity.
+The transaction history will include details such as:
+   - Transaction hashes
+   - Dates and times of transactions
+   - Amounts transferred
+   - Sender and recipient addresses

+These upcoming features will significantly enhance the functionality of the wallet generator, making it a more comprehensive tool for Solana developers and users.

+Stay tuned for these exciting updates!
+We're committed to making this tool even more useful for the Solana community.

 ## Contributing

 Contributions to this project are welcome.
 Please follow these steps: